ASGCOPS/dicos_document/docs/source/data_storage_transfer.rst

 MobaXterm™ (Windows)
 -------------------------

 `MobaXterm™ <https://mobaxterm.mobatek.net/>`_ has a built-in function for SFTP.
-Connect to our UI with your DiCOS account, and the left panel will show the files in the UI, then you could go ahead with the download/upload.
+Connect to our UI with your DiCOS account, and the left panel will show the files in the UI, then you could go ahead with the download/upload operations.

 .. seealso::